Free Museums in London: 9 Must-Visit Galleries

 3. The Tate Modern

-The Tate Modern is a must-visit for anyone interested in contemporary art.
+The Tate Modern is the place to go for contemporary art.
 It’s located in a former power station on the south bank of the River Thames and has become one of London’s most iconic buildings.
 As with all Tate galleries, admission is free.

 4. The Victoria and Albert Museum